Actions Panel

 Challenge: How can we establish a framework that ensures a fair contribution by all digital players, large or small, to sustain the necessary investments in the digital sector?

 As data exchanged grows, some electronic communications operators call for content and application providers (CAPs) to contribute to network deployment costs, arguing for a "fair" distribution of costs.
 However, CAPs counter that such payments would be unjustified and could breach net neutrality rules.
 Other stakeholders urge cautious regulation, suggesting accurate data traffic management could positively impact the environmental footprint.
-This debate intersects with the European Declaration on Digital Rights and Principles, emphasizing social responsibility and a neutral, open internet.
+This debate intersects with the European Declaration on Digital Rights and Principles, emphasising social responsibility and a neutral, open internet.

-This event is meant to be more than just a discussion - it's a unique platform for collaboration, shared learning, and an opportunity to jointly shape policies of the digital sector, thereby paving the way for a digitally forward Europe
+This event is meant to be more than just a discussion - it's a unique platform for collaboration, shared learning, and an opportunity to jointly shape policies of the digital sector, thereby paving the way for a digitally forward Europe.